-While we will admit to being fans of visiting botanical gardens anywhere in the world, Fiji’s Garden of the Sleeping Giant is one that is truly special.
+Reading Time: 3 minutes While we will admit to being fans of visiting botanical gardens anywhere in the world, Fiji’s Garden of the Sleeping Giant is one that is truly special.
 Yes, really.
-Even non-flower lovers and non-botanical garden enthusiasts – and there was one among us – should put this on their Fiji list.
+Even non-flower lovers and non-botanical garden enthusiasts – and there was one among us – should put this on their visit Fiji bucketlist.

 Reading Time: 2 minutes There are so many wonderful places to see in Fiji.
 And snorkeling in Fiji along the many coral reefs are but one.
-Click on any photo below to enlarge it.
-Scroll through each slide to enjoy and read the captions full of useful information to help guide your next “visit Fiji” exploration.
+Click on any photo to enlarge it.
+Scroll through each slide to enjoy and read the captions full of useful information to help guide your next visit Fiji snorkeling exploration.

 Reading Time: 3 minutes A visit to Auckland, New Zealand may mean partaking in bungee jumping and harbor tours but there is so much more to do and see, as anyone staying more than a few days will quickly discover.
 Foodies – especially Europhiles – won’t want to miss the Auckland French Market, La Cigale.